JetBrains/kotlin-multiplatform-dev-docs/topics/tools/kmp-ci-tutorial.md

 ## Create a composite action for Gradle setup

-Create a [composite action](https://docs.github.com/en/actions/tutorials/create-actions/create-a-composite-action) to standardize Java and Gradle configuration across jobs.
+Create a [composite action](https://docs.github.com/en/actions/tutorials/create-actions/create-a-composite-action) to synchronize Java and Gradle configuration across jobs.
 This action installs Java 17 and configures Gradle so that it can be reused for multiple workflows.

 Create the file `.github/actions/gradle-setup/action.yml`: